-|Goal||is to unite Tolkien readers in an elf (Noldor) only kin, giving them the opportunity to do end game content in a lore rich, active and friendly environment.|
+|Goal||is to unite Tolkien readers in an Elf (mostly Noldor) only kin, giving them the opportunity to roleplay and do end game content in a lore rich, active and friendly environment.|

 |Main area of operations||Imladris, Trollshaws, Misty Mountains, Eregion|